How Much Does It Cost to Ship a 2 Pounds Package? (2026)

 Frequently Asked Questions

 The cheapest way to ship a 2 lb package is USPS Ground Advantage, starting at $4.25 with commercial pricing.
 For packages going cross-country, compare this rate against USPS Small Flat Rate Box at $10.40, which includes Priority Mail speed.
+A label is ready in about 30 seconds whether you ship from the iOS app, Android, or the web.

 It depends on the distance.
 For short-distance shipments (same region), USPS Ground Advantage at $4.25-$5.50 is cheaper.
 For cross-country shipments where Ground Advantage may cost $7.00+, a Small Flat Rate Box at $10.40 can be worth it since it includes faster Priority Mail delivery.
+Rate-shop the specific destination rather than defaulting to one box for every order.

 FedEx Ground charges $9.75 to $14.50 to ship a 2 lb package, depending on distance and dimensions.
 FedEx Express Saver (3-day delivery) costs $19.00 to $25.50.
-At this weight, USPS is typically 50% cheaper than FedEx for ground shipping.
+At this weight, USPS Ground Advantage at $4.25 to $7.50 is typically far cheaper than FedEx for ground shipping, so reserve FedEx for lanes where its transit time or coverage actually wins.

 Ship 2 Pounds Packages for Less